August 03, 2025

 On the hike out, we managed to get satellite updates from Mary at the Lion's Den and from my mom.
 Both reported no trail closures yet.
 We chose a campsite about five miles out, positioned with a clear view of the fire on the mountain.
 Through the evening, helicopters passed overhead several times carrying water buckets, and the steady thrum of their rotors echoed through the valley.

-For now, we are staying put and reassessing in the morning.
+For now, we are staying put and will reassess in the morning.
 If the fire looks stable or improved, we will continue on.
 If it grows or the smoke worsens, we may head back and adjust our route as needed.

 Hike Details ⬇️